HiassofT/highspeed-sio/README.txt

 assumes it is a stock drive that only operates at standard SIO speed and stores a $28 (pokey divisor for ~19kbps) in the speed table.

-Once the SIO speed and type as been determined, only the code in hisiocode.src is used.
+Once the SIO speed and type has been determined, only the code in hisiocode.src is used.